 Managing your Files

-Users on Shamu are automatically granted several locations to store their files.
-Most users will be storing their files in one of two locations, $HOME
+Users on Arc are automatically granted several locations to store their files.
+Most users will be storing their files in one of two locations, /home

-- $HOME directory - /home-new/abc123 - This directory is entirely controlled by you and the default permissions are that nobody else can see or access your files.
-There are no quotas limits and this location is backed up nightly.
+- $HOME directory - /home/abc123 - This directory is entirely controlled by you and the default permissions are that nobody else can see or access your files.

 - Work directory - /work/abc123 - This directory is where you should place any input/output files as well as logs for your running jobs.
 This directory is NOT backed up.

-On Microsoft Windows, an SFTP client must be downloaded to transfer files to Shamu.
+On Microsoft Windows, an SFTP client must be downloaded to transfer files to Arc.
 This guide will use the “MobaXterm” application, which was also used in the connecting (ssh) and X-forwarding guides.
-Other common SFTP applications are listed below; all of these will work fine with Shamu.
+Other common SFTP applications are listed below; all of these will work fine with Arc.

 File Transfer using MobaXterm

-When you log in to a remote Shamu session using SSH, a graphical SFTP (Secure File Transfer Protocol) browser appears in the left sidebar allowing you to drag and drop files directly to or from Shamu using the SFTP connection.
+When you log in to a remote Arc session using SSH, a graphical SFTP (Secure File Transfer Protocol) browser appears in the left sidebar allowing you to drag and drop files directly to or from Arc using the SFTP connection.
 To manually open a new SFTP session:

 - Open a new session